dhananjaygrid/Machine-Learning/README.md

 The most widely used terms and packages for machine learning in python are
 ### sklearn(scikit library), pandas(library for data analysis), train data, test data, predictors, targets, model accuracy.
 It is a good introductory algorithm which familiarizes the often used terms in machine learning in a practical way.
 There is chunk of description above the code which explains the terms in a way.

+# 2) Random Forest
+Unlike decision tree, random forest uses a more complex algorithm to predict the desired output.
+Random forest performs better than decision tree.
+Just compare the MAE(mean absolute error) of the two algorithms to practically witness the enhanced prediction. :)